FlaFla15/MMM-Transilien/README.md

 # MMM-Transilien
-Local transport in Paris module for MagicMirror², a projet created by Michael Teeuw (https://github.com/MichMich/MagicMirror) This module is working thanks to *** TO BE DONE ---- It gives in real time next train (transilien) of the station of your choice
+Local transport in Ile de France Region module for MagicMirror², a projet created by Michael Teeuw (https://github.com/MichMich/MagicMirror)
+This module is working thanks to *** TO BE DONE ---- It gives in real time next train (transilien) of the station of your choice using SNCF API "temps réel transilien"

 # SNCF OpenData